Google, Microsoft find another Spectre, Meltdown flaw

 The company said it hasn't seen this vulnerability used by hackers, and that it's releasing a complete fix for the flaws over the coming weeks.
 Intel's executive vice president of security, Leslie Culbertson, said in a post that Intel has already made the update available for manufacturers and software vendors.

-She said they don't expect it to affect any computers' performances, an issue the original patches had.
-In certain scenarios though, Culbertson said, performance on their test systems dropped between 2 to 8 percent.
-The fix is designed to be off by default, according to Intel, and it'll be up to vendors on whether or not they want to enable it.
+While she said Intel doesn't expect the patch to affect computer performance -- an issue the original patches had -- she acknowledged that performance on the company's test systems dropped between 2 to 8 percent.
+The fix is designed to be off by default, according to Intel, and it'll be up to vendors to enable it.

 In a security advisory published by Microsoft, the company said it was possible for a potential attacker to leverage JavaScript in browsers to carry out the attacks.